-"Oh, Ron, what's it to you if my timetable's a bit full?"
+"Oh, Ron, what's it to you if my schedule's a bit full?"
 Hermione snapped.
 "I told you, I've fixed it all with Professor McGonagall."

 Just then, Hagrid entered the Great Hall.
-He was wearing his long moleskin overcoat and was absent-mindedly swinging a dead polecat from one enormous hand.

-"All righ'?" he said eagerly, pausing on his way to the staff table.
+He was wearing his long moleskin overcoat and was absentmindedly swinging a dead polecat from one enormous hand.
+"All righ'?" he said eagerly, pausing on the way to the staff table.
 "Yer in my firs' ever lesson!
 Right after lunch!
-Bin up since five getting' everthin' ready... hope it'sokay... me, a teacher... hones'ly..."
+Bin up since five gettin' everythin' ready. ...
+Hope it's okay. ...
+Me, a teacher ... hones'ly. ..."